Build the perfect dining table with 2 leaves big enough for entertaining with these build plans.

 The final table top (minus the breadboards and leaves) is 40″ wide and 46″ long.
 Cut your boards slightly longer than 46″ so you can square up the table top after glueing them together.

-To make the table top with dimensional lumber, glue together (4) 2x8 boards and (2) 2x6 boards.
+To make the table top with dimensional lumber, glue together (4) 2×8 boards and (2) 2×6 boards.

-Line up all the boards how you want them to be on the final table top.
+Line up all the boards according to the diagram in the build plans.
 Mark where your biscuits or pocket holes will be on every board.

 - If using biscuits: cut biscuit slots every 6-8″ along both sides of the center boards and just the outside of the middle boards.